-Instructional design involves the process of identifying the skills, knowledge, information and attitude gaps of a targeted audience and creating, selecting or suggesting learning experiences that close this gap, based on instructional theory and best practices from the field.
+Instructional design involves the process of identifying the performance, skills, knowledge, information and attitude gaps of a targeted audience and creating, selecting or suggesting learning experiences that close this gap, based on instructional theory and best practices from the field.

 Ideally, workplace learning improves employee productivity and value and enhances self-directed learning.
 As social media technologies for learning become increasingly important to organizations and to individuals, instructional designers will need to focus on broad learning events and strategies that incorporate many approaches rather than on individual courses.
 See A Look into the Future below for more on this.

 Although the approaches people use to design and develop online instructional events vary widely, the common denominator is that the process is systematic and iterative.
 The process typically starts with some type of analysis to define the requirements and specifications, goes through a design/prototyping phase, follows along with development and production and “ends” with Quality Assurance, evaluation and more fine-tuning.
 (It never really ends.)
 Generally, the instructional design process results in a set of one or more learning events or experiences.